lloda/ra-ra/README.md

 * Array types with arbitrary compile time or runtime rank, and compile time or runtime shape.
 * Memory owning types as well as views over any piece of memory.
 * Rank extension by prefix matching, as in APL/J, for functions of any number of arguments.
-* Compatibility with builtin arrays and with the STL.
+* Compatibility with builtin arrays and with the STL, including ranges.
 * Transparent memory layout, for interoperability with other libraries and/or languages.
 * Iterators over cells (slices/subarrays) of any rank.
-* Rank conjunction as in J, with some limitations.
+* Rank conjunction as in J (compile time ranks only).
 * Slicing with indices of arbitrary rank, beating of linear range indices, index skipping and elision.
 * Outer product operation.
 * Tensor index object.